Terraced Houses in the UK: a quick guide

 How Offrly values a terraced house

 Offrly uses a proprietary ML model combined with AI photo analysis.
-The AI reads listing photos to score garden size and internal condition, and the model produces a point estimate.
+The AI reads listing photos the way a seasoned property analyst would, and the model produces a point estimate.

 Not a regulated valuation